phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.4.9 - asynchronous spots bugfix

+* fixes bug introduced in 2.4.8 and ensures that temperatures are recomputed for spots when the star is rotating asynchronously.

 ### 2.4.8 - spots optimization bugfix

 * spots no longer force the mesh to be recomputed at each timepoint.